A stockholder must hold qualified small business stock (QSBS) for more than five years in order to claim Section 1202’s generous gain exclusion.[i]

 6. If QSBS is sold by a partnership, either the partnership or its partners can elect to reinvest QSBS sales proceeds in replacement QSBS.

 Section 1045 provides flexibility when a partnership sells QSBS.
 Either the partnership or individual partners can reinvest the sales proceeds.
 But there is a fair amount of complexity that accompanies this flexibility, making it important for the parties involved to work with knowledgeable tax advisors.

-Stockholders who roll QSBS sales proceeds over under Section 1045 into replacement QSBS should fully document satisfaction of Section 1202’s eligibility requirements for both their original and replacement QSBS investments.
-See the article Dissecting Section 1202’s ‘Active Business’ and ‘Qualified Trade or Business’ Qualification Requirements for more detailed information.
-If a seller of original QSBS decides to organize a new C corporation to issue the replacement QSBS, the main challenge will be documenting compliance with all of Section 1202’s requirements regarding undertaking start-up and R&D activities (whether the rollover of proceeds involves starting a new qualified small business from scratch or purchasing one.)
-With respect to satisfying Section 1045’s requirements, the election to take advantage of that provision must be properly made on the stockholder’s tax return, and reinvestment of the QSBS sales proceeds within the allowed 60-day window should be fully documented.
+Stockholders who reinvest QSBS sales proceeds in replacement QSBS should fully document satisfaction of Section 1202’s eligibility requirements for both their original and replacement QSBS investments.
+For a detailed discussion of Section 1202’s eligibility requirements, see the article Dissecting Section 1202’s ‘Active Business’ and ‘Qualified Trade or Business’ Qualification Requirements.
+If a stockholder elects to incorporate a new C corporation, the main challenge will be documenting compliance with all of Section 1202’s requirements, including ongoing satisfaction of the 80% Test and the Active Business Test.
+With respect to satisfying Section 1045’s requirements, the election to take advantage of that provision must be properly made on the stockholder’s tax return for the year of the sale of the original QSBS, and reinvestment of the QSBS sales proceeds within the 60-day window should be fully documented.

 In spite of the potential for extraordinary tax savings, many experienced tax advisors are not familiar with Section 1202 and Section 1045 planning.
 Venture capitalists, founders and investors who want to learn more about Section 1202 and Section 1045 planning opportunities are directed to several articles on the Frost Brown Todd website: